Mitigating radio frequency interference in CHIME/FRB real-time intensity data: Discussion

-CHIME/FRB intensity data have provided us with a unique opportunity to investigate a multitude of RFI-related problems that might be of interest to other experiments such as the upcoming Hydrogen Intensity and Real-time Analysis Experiment \citep[HIRAX,][]{Crichton:2022tg} and Canadian Hydrogen Observatory and Radio-transient Detector \citep[CHORD,][]{Vanderlinde:2019wm}.
-Here, we list a few unsolved problems for future exploration: \begin{itemize} \item What is the source of RFI storms?
+\begin{itemize} \item What is the source of RFI storms?
 How can we suppress them without masking excessively? \item Most RFI storms tend to trigger false positives at high DMs (see, e.g., Figure~\ref{fig:rfi_storm}).
 Given the CHIME/FRB L1 pipeline, would this be expected statistically?
 Could this be due to a design flaw in our RFI transform chain? \item $\sim$10\% of CHIME/FRB multibeam-detected FRB candidates seem to exhibit a false negative in at least one beam.
-Given that neighboring beams are expected to share the same RFI environment, what factors could contribute to such non-detections? \item Technically, we could have multiple subpipelines with different downsampling factors in series.
-Would this be useful for enhancing the mask over narrow-band RFI? \end{itemize} We hope to build on this work in the future to answer some of these problems as the CHIME/FRB instrument continues to observe the radio sky.
+Given that neighboring beams are expected to share the same RFI environment, what factors could contribute to such nondetections? \item Technically, we could have multiple subpipelines with different downsampling factors in series.
+Would this be useful for enhancing the mask over narrowband RFI? \end{itemize} We hope to build on this work in the future to answer some of these problems as the CHIME/FRB instrument continues to observe the radio sky.